[ + links to: Glossary - Timeline - Survey of Ooranye - Plan of Olhoav -

 YOU ARE ABSOLUTELY FREE TO EXPRESS THEM HERE!

-I don't dismiss their point by saying, What's in a name?
-I feel in my bones the importance in which such matters are held on Ooranye.
+I almost say, What's in a name? - but I feel in my bones the importance in which such matters are held on Ooranye, so, instead, I issue a blunt warning:

 Stirue says, "Daon N-Y, you speak boldly."

-They back off, and with uncertain expressions make for the elevator.
+They back off.
+Wearing uncertain expressions, they make for the elevator.

-Whether the enemy listens continuously, I know not.
+Whether the enemy is listening at this moment, I know not.
 But the advice I've given to this pair, and less forcefully to a few others, will surely reach him soon, if it has not already done so.
-He therefore knows, or shortly will know, that I have crossed him.
+He either knows, or shortly will know, that I have crossed him.

 The guard's voice comes through, "I can guess what you want, Daon Nyav.
 It may just mean asking...
-Wait, please, while I ask."
+Wait, please, while I ask...
+There!
+You're connected, Daon N-Y."

 Well, doggone it, I'll be a forgy snoffbongar; it sure is great when folks get the point.